KeithMadison/detect_mgp_implementation/README.md

 ## Overview
 This repository contains tools for:
 1. Detecting circular shapes in images using both **Hough Transform** and **Contour Analysis** methods.
-2. Downloading image resources from the **Library of Congress** (LOC) using a customizable scraping utility.
+2. Downloading digital resources from the **Library of Congress** using a customizable scraping utility.
 3. A data pre-processing pipeline which combines the above to facilitate the semi-automatic labeling of manufactured gas production (MGP) sites present in digitized Sanborn fire insurance maps made available by the Library of Congress.

-Each tool is modular, allowing flexibility in usage for diverse image processing and data collection workflows.
+The pipeline is designed to be modular, allowing flexibility in usage for diverse image processing and data collection workflows.
+Though I employ it here for use in the detection of MGP sites, its components are highly independent of the broader data pre-processing pipeline.

----

 ## Features